l-panther/efexacademy/README.md

 Notes
 -----
-This website was developed to improve the existing website for Efexacademy.
+This website was developed to add responsiveness and improve ui the existing website for Efexacademy.

 The url of the existing website is: https://www.efexacademy.com/.